luminusOS/mkluminus/README.md

 </p>

 <p align="center">
-Just one more project of a linux distro.
+Embrace the productivity.
 Based on <a href="https://www.archlinux.org">Arch Linux</a>.
 </p>

 ## Screenshots